Rush Hour (1998 film): Production

-Wesley Snipes, Eddie Murphy and Dave Chappelle were considered for the role of Detective James Carter; Murphy turned down the role to do Holy Man instead.
+Martin Lawrence, Wesley Snipes, Chris Rock, Eddie Murphy, Dave Chappelle, and Tupac Shakur were considered for the role of Detective James Carter.
+Murphy turned down the role to do Holy Man instead while Snipes turned down the role in favor of Blade, which was also for New Line Cinema.
+Chan wanted Lawrence for the role, but he turned it down due to a low offer.

-After the success of Rumble in the Bronx, Brett Ratner wanted to put Jackie Chan in a buddy-cop movie, not as a co-star or sidekick but on equal footing with an American star.
+After the success of Rumble in the Bronx, Ratner wanted to put Chan in a buddy-cop movie, not as a co-star or sidekick but on equal footing with an American star.
 Ratner flew to South Africa where Chan was filming and pitched the film.
-A few days later Chan agreed to star in the film and not long after flew to Los Angeles and met Chris Tucker.
+A few days later Chan agreed to star and not long after flew to Los Angeles and met Chris Tucker, the latter actor who ended up taking the role as Detective James Carter.